Wegmans School of Health and Nutrition

 Nutrition, diet, and exercise can have a remarkable impact on our health.
 The undergraduate degrees offered by the Wegmans School focus on educating students on how to help others reap the benefits of healthy nutrition and regular exercise, and the many ways healthy living can improve our overall well-being.

-An exercise science degree that scientifically addresses issues of health and fitness by focusing on how people can recover from the unhealthy effects of chronic lifestyle diseases and on training athletes to extend and expand their performance.
+RIT’s bachelor’s degree in exercise science focuses on how people can recover from the unhealthy effects of chronic lifestyle diseases and on training athletes to expand their performance.

 Learn more about the Exercise Science BS program